AleksandrCherepanov/english/202212/20221208_revise_and_check.md

 ##### 3
 1. Had I played music, I'd not have got into truble
-2. Should you need any advise ask please
+2. Should you need any advise please ask
-3. Were you able to buy a violine, I'd do so
+3. Were I able to buy a violine, I'd do so
 4. It's high time we made a decision
 5. We play music together in order to play cooperation
 6. He practised music a lot so as not to fail the exam